Overview: SFTP Command Line

 We can probably stop here.
 That wasn't so bad was it?

-Are you still more interested in using SFTP via a GUI-based client?
+Now that you are familiar using SFTP on command line, are you still more interested in using SFTP via a GUI-based client?
 If you are, then perhaps you'd like to read the article How To Use An SFTP Client, which focuses on the kind of client you're looking for.

 That's it!
 To be up to date on tips like this.
 Follow us on Twitter!
 Follow @jscape